alexwlchan/alexwlchan.net/src/_drafts/give-your-audience-time-to-react.md

 If you're in a series of talks, it could leave a gap in the schedule, or cut into the time of the next speaker.

 But rehearsing isn't the same as talking to a live, in-person audience.
-A good audience will have more energy than an empty room -- but that energy affects the pace of your presentation.
+A good audience will have more energy than an empty room -- and that energy affects the pace of your presentation.

 If you make a funny joke, people need time to laugh.
 If you make a big point, you pause to let it sink in.